Skip to content

 Agents exhibit scaled and collective intelligence

 In the simplest interactions, an LMM processing a single request demonstrates momentary agency.
-This happens when the model uniquely responds to each query, create something new and appropriate for the situation.
+This happens when the model uniquely responds to each query, creating something new and appropriate for the situation.
 These instances illustrate the LLM acting with micro creativity.
 They underscore the model's capacity to generate outputs that are not strictly predetermined.

-When LMMs scale from specific tasks towards iterative for-loops—repeating tasks with minor variations—they exhibit rhizomatic agency, inspired by Deleuze and Guattari's concept of endlessly branching structures.
+When LMMs scale from specific tasks towards iterative for-loops - repeating tasks with minor variations - they exhibit rhizomatic agency, inspired by Deleuze and Guattari's concept of endlessly branching structures.
 Each cycle allows the LLM to subtly adjust its responses, by reading the message history and drawing on the outcomes of previous iterations.
 This ongoing adaptation distinguishes it from mindless repetition.

 Moving to more complex scenarios, LMMs in workflows exhibit systemic agency.
 These systems coordinate multiple processes to handle complex tasks that surpass the abilities of individual components.
 This coordination enhances decision-making and outcomes.
-Unlike the transient and adaptive behaviors of momentary and rhizomatic agencies, systemic agency allows workflows to effectively adapt to and manage unexpected challenges, demonstrating a robust capacity for problem-solving.

 Just as in biology and science fiction, I believe that all LMM interactions from single tasks to complex workflows show signs of agency.
 By focusing on how this agency scales with the complexity of the problem and solution space, we shift from drawing boundaries between abstract definitions of agents to assessing real-world effectiveness.